LumaRay/jel/README.md

 You can test the lib [in this sandbox](https://codepen.io/lumaray/pen/VgEMpg).

-And / or you can see the results of running the examples and play with the library in your browser's console [on GitHub page](https://lumaray.github.io/jel/)
+And / or you can check our [test GitHub page](https://lumaray.github.io/jel/) to see extended examples with templates in action
+(open developer tools and view the sources)

     jel([
         {p:"Hello John Doe."},